Over the past few years there have been a number of serious domestic oil pollution incidents.

 If you suspect an oil leak, you should follow these steps:

-- if you do have an oil leak or spill at home, try to stop it at the source and use absorbing material such as sand to contain the oil and prevent it from entering drains and waterways
+- try to stop it at the source and use absorbing material such as sand to contain the oil and prevent it from entering drains and waterways

 - try to find out where the leak is coming from